Michelle Rodriguez Catches Heat For Defending Liam Neeson

 — Saeed Jones (@theferocity) February 7, 2019

-After attempting to do damage control during an appearance on Good Morning America, the Irish actor has been keeping a low profile.
+After attempting to do damage control during an appearance on Good Morning America, Neeson has been keeping a low profile.
 It is currently unclear how much damage the scandal may do to his Cold Pursuit box office this weekend.